Tasmanian Anti-Discrimination Commissioner and the Anti-Discrimination Stream of the TASCAT

 A claim is to be made within 12 months after the alleged discrimination or prohibited conduct took place.
 The Commissioner may accept a claim made after the 12-month time limitation has expired if satisfied that it is reasonable to do so (s63).

 The Commissioner decides whether to accept or reject a complaint within 42 days (s64(2)).
-Once the Commissioner has investigated a complaint, the matter can be either resolved with dispute resolution mechanisms, such as conciliation, or referred onto the Anti-Discrimination Tribunal.
+Once the Commissioner has investigated a complaint, the matter can be either resolved with dispute resolution mechanisms, such as conciliation, or referred onto the Anti-Discrimination Stream of the Tasmanian Civil and Administrative Tribunal.

-The Anti-Discrimination Tribunal functions include review of decisions of the Commissioner and conducting inquiries into discrimination complaints.
+The Anti-Discrimination Stream of the Tasmanian Civil and Administrative Tribunal functions include review of decisions of the Commissioner and conducting inquiries into discrimination complaints.
 An inquiry by the Tribunal is usually preceded by a conciliation meeting.
 An inquiry is like a hearing.
 Participants may want to seek legal advice before getting to this stage.
 In an inquiry, the Tribunal will make decisions about the facts, apply the law to the facts, and make orders accordingly.
-The Tribunal has heard a number of cases.
+The previous Anti-Discrimination Tribunal heard a number of cases.